-The differences in full vs differential vs incremental backups play a key role in forming a backup strategy for your company.
+The differences in full vs incremental vs differential backup types play a key role in forming a backup strategy for your company.
 “Which backup type will be the most beneficial for my organization?”
 As a data protection company, we hear this question all the time.

 The right answer to this question can be a big money saver for your organization.
-If chosen according to your needs, it can eliminate downtime in case of data loss and substantially reduce your spending on storage in case of the need to comply with data regulations.
+If selected for your needs, it can prevent downtime if data is lost and significantly reduce storage costs for data compliance.
 But to answer this question, you need to understand the key differences between each backup type.